Any nominations received after Friday, 24 March 2023 will be considered for the 2024/25 Coastal Bravery Awards.

 Nominations will then be assessed by the Coastal Bravery Awards Selection Committee.
 The Committee is an independent advisory committee formed to consider nominations and make recommendations to the President of SLSWA on Award Recipients and Award Level.
 The Committee consists of:

-Industry Representative - Chief Executive Officer, Surfing WA, Mark Lane
+Industry Representative - Mark Lane, Chief Executive Officer, Surfing WA

-Industry Representative - Deputy Commissioner, Department of Fire & Emergency Services, Mal Cronstedt AFSM
+Industry Representative - Jon Broomhall AFSM, Assistant Commissioner Metropolitan Operations, Department of Fire & Emergency Services

 3. The recommendations of the Coastal Bravery Awards Selection Committee will be considered by the President of Surf Life Saving Western Australia for selection.